pputz/cleaning-data/CodeBook.md

 ## Variables in HAR_Tidy.txt

-HAR_Tidy.txt has 180 observations and 68 variables.
+HAR_Tidy.txt has 180 observations and 68 variables plus a header with variable names.
 The fist two variables are:

   - subject: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
   - activity: Each row identifies one of six activities observed: walking, walking_upstairs, walking_downstairs sitting, standing, laying.
 In the orignial experiment the subjects were videotaped in order to identify these activites.